NSCDC deploys armed personnel to secure Nigeria’s borders

 Indabawa further appreciated the existing working relationship between the two agencies in the state.

-He further said that the command would continue to work with the customs service in the areas of intelligence and joint operations.
+He further said that the command would continue to work with customs services in the areas of intelligence and joint operations.

 Earlier, Umar advocated more synergy on joint operations, intelligence, and border drills.